-In 2013, ADEM monitored the Flint Creek tributary embayment of Wheeler Reservoir as part of the intensive basin assessment of the Tennessee River under the RRMP.
+In 2015, ADEM monitored the Flint Creek tributary embayment of Wheeler Reservoir as part of the basin assessment of the Tennessee River under the RRMP.
 This site was selected using historical data and previous assessments.
-The purpose of this report is to summa- Figure 1.
-Photo of Flint Creek at WHEL-6. rize data collected in the Flint Creek embayment (WHEL-6) during the 2013 growing season (Apr-Oct).
-This is the third intensive basin assessment of the Tennessee River since ADEM began sampling on a basin rotation.
-Monthly and/or mean concentrations of nutrients [total nitrogen (TN); total phosphorus (TP)], algal biomass/productivity [chlorophyll a (chl a); algal growth potential testing (AGPT)], sediment [total suspended solids (TSS)], and trophic state [Carlson's trophic state index (TSI)] from 2013 were compared to ADEM's historical data and established criteria.
+The purpose of this report is to summarize data collected in the Flint Creek embayment (WHEL-6) during the 2015 growing season (Apr-Oct).
+This is the fourth basin assessment of the Tennessee River since ADEM began sampling.
+Monthly and/or mean concentrations of nutrients [total nitrogen (TN); total phosphorus (TP)], algal biomass/productivity [chlorophyll a (chl a); algal growth potential testing (AGPT)], sediment [total suspended solids (TSS)], and trophic state [Carlson's trophic state index (TSI)] from 2015 were compared to ADEM's historical data and established criteria.

 A consumption advisory was issued by the Alabama Department of Public Health in 2010 for mercury in fish from Flint Creek.
 As a result, the section of Flint Creek from AL Hwy.
-67 to the railroad bridge is listed on the 2012 Alabama's Clean Water Act (CWA) §303(d) list of impaired waters for not meeting its water use classifications.
+67 to the railroad bridge is listed on the 2014 Alabama's Clean Water Act (CWA) §303(d) list of impaired waters for not meeting its water use classifications.